-- A central line (fine tube) into a large vein in your neck, for hydration. - A drain into your chest to re-expand your lung to allow fluid which may have collected around your lung to drain into a bottle by the bed and this may cause some discomfort. - A cannula (fine tube) inserted into your wrist which is used for taking blood samples.
+- A central line (fine tube) into a large vein in your neck, for hydration. - A cannula (fine tube) inserted into your wrist which is used for taking blood samples.
 This will be removed before you leave the critical care unit. - A drain into your abdomen to help drain any fluid and a catheter (tube) in your bladder which will drain urine.